Implantable Intraocular Lenses (IOLs) – Columbus, Ohio

 Traditional IOLs are usually covered by Medicare or insurance and can correct nearsightedness or farsightedness, not both.
 This means that the patient may still have to use glasses to see alternative distances.

-To find out more about implantable intraocular lenses (IOLs) used after cataract surgery, call Columbus Laser & Cataract Center at (614) 939-1600 to schedule an appointment.
+To find out more about implantable intraocular lenses used after cataract surgery in the Columbus, Ohio area, give us a call at (614) 939-1600 to schedule an appointment.

 Would you like to schedule an appointment with Columbus Laser & Cataract Center?